USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 - the category of the programme, project or undertaking (strategic A or B);

-The amount of monthly full-time supplementary remuneration is the sum of the amount rate assigned to the role performed in the project, programme or undertaking (excluding the following roles: experienced lecturer, lecturer, lecturer-practitioner, teacher, tutor, group supervisor, student project supervisor, trainer, coach, mentor – if they are performed within the framework of entrusting the employee with additional tasks) and the rates corresponding to other fulfilled detailed criteria (items 1-5).
+The amount of monthly full-time supplementary remuneration is the sum of the amount rate assigned to the role performed in the project, programme or undertaking (excluding the following roles: experienced lecturer, lecturer, lecturer-practitioner, lector, tutor, group supervisor, student project supervisor, instructor, trainer, coach, mentor – if they are performed within the framework of entrusting the employee with additional tasks) and the rates corresponding to other fulfilled detailed criteria (items 1-5).

 Method of calculating the hourly or daily rate: